 Here are a few areas to consider before your next campaign:

 Look Inward Before You Start Out

-In anticipation of a capital campaign, self analysis is an important first step.
+In anticipation of a capital campaign, self-analysis is an important first step.
 Engage your faculty and staff in a discussion about current programs and facilities as well as a plan for renovation or growth.
-If you bring them into the dialogue, their understand and support will be become a critical part of the effort.
+If you bring them into the dialogue, their understanding and support will become a critical part of the effort.

 The Board sets the priorities and must lead the communication effort to the entire school community.
 This is a delicate task, and leadership should set aside adequate time for discussion and questions to ensure all constituents understand how the priorities were established and what next steps will be.

 Finally, be sure to look at your school’s current data.
 I call these the “happiness” or “readiness indicators” to ensure that your school can support a campaign:

 ● Student attrition below 5%

 ● Participation in annual fund by parents above 70%

 ● Admissions yield rate above 80%